Harmon Creek WMA

 Directions and Description

-Site Directions: if you come from Benton County Courthouse in Camden, Tennessee, go west on N. Church Rd approximately 0.25 miles, and make a right on Stigall Rd.
-Go 0.6 miles to a 3-way split and bear left, continuing on Stigall 1.3 miles to a 4-way split where you make a right on Beaverdam Rd (signs).
-Continue 3.9 miles to a 4-way stop at Eva-Flatwoods and go straight, regardless of what the Harmon Creek WMA sign says, locals have sprayed a wrong direction arrow on the sign.
-Go straight for 3.7 miles and find a sign for Harmon Creek Church Rd.
-Go right for 1.7 miles to the top of a steep hill and bare right on Highstand Ridge Rd.
-After 0.3 miles, you will hit a T and the entrance for Harmon Creek WMA.
+Directions: From Benton County Courthouse in Camden, Tennessee, go west on N. Church Road approximately 0.25 miles, and make a right on Stigall Road, go 0.6 miles to a 3-way split then bear left, continue on Stigall 1.3 miles to a 4-way split where you make a right on Beaverdam Road (signs), continue 3.9 miles to a 4-way stop at Eva-Flatwoods and go straight, regardless of what the Harmon Creek WMA sign says, locals have sprayed a wrong direction arrow on the sign.
+Go straight for 3.7 miles and find a sign for Harmon Creek Church Road, go right for 1.7 miles to the top of a steep hill, and bare right on Highstand Ridge Road, after 0.3 miles, you will hit a T and the entrance for Harmon Creek WMA.
 After a rain, dirt roads may be slippery for two-wheel drive vehicles.
 One steep gravel hill is present on the way to Harmon Creek WMA.
 Lat: 36.145117 °N Long: -87.938733°W

 The WMA is open year-round, during daylight hours, but some roads may be closed to all access.
-Please note Hunting Seasons.
-Access is free however, hunting, fishing, or recreational licensing fees may apply.
+Please note hunting seasons.
+Licensing fees may apply.

 Shorebirds are present when water levels are low.
 Waterfowldeer, and turkey are abundant.
 Bald Eagles are seen regularly and nest in the vicinity of the WMA.
 Access to the adjacent TVA property, which is mostly oak-hickory hardwood forests, provides a nice mix of passerine and other woodland birds.
 Open land birds are commonly seen along the water edges, including Red-winged BlackbirdsEastern Bluebird, and Mourning Dove.